Bread Missing On Shelves

 Mr. Hatamiya states: “Market access restrictions from Proposition 12 will further limit available supply into California, thereby driving up pork prices for all consumers.
 The negative financial burden falls largely on the diverse ethnic consumers and communities that make up California, with pork being an important source of protein for African American, Asian American, and Hispanic households, businesses, and restaurants.”

 We need to think about those most adversely affected by this legislation, including those on WIC, others experiencing poverty, and those already challenged by acute food insecurity.
-Nutrition is an issue, as those facing hunger issues need levels of protein consumption just like the rest of the population.
-I’m not sure about the number of people affected, but it certainly seems the legislation sidesteps many social determinants of health.
+Nutrition is an issue, as those facing hunger issues need protein consumption levels just like the rest of the population.
+I’m not sure about the number of people affected, but it seems the legislation sidesteps many social determinants of health.

 3. Pasta